Fayo2019/Bank-Statement-KYB-agent/README.md

 ## Features

 - **Document Classification**: Determines if a document is a business bank statement
-   1. Converts PDF to images for GPT-4o analysis
+   1. Converts PDF to images for multi modal model analysis
    2. Uses pattern recognition to classify document type

-- **Business Details Extraction and Checking**: Extracts business name, address, and account information befor verifying that transaction amounts reconcile with reported balances.
+- **Business Details Extraction and Checking**: Extracts business name, address, and account information before verifying that transaction amounts reconcile with reported balances.
-   1. Identifies and extracts structured data from the document
-   2. Parses financial transactions and balances
-   3. Calculates expected balance changes from transactions
-   4. Compares calculated values with reported values

 - **Fraud Detection**: After clarifying the document is a financial statement, we ensure it isn't fraudulent.
 The current checks are:
-   - Visual tampering detection (inconsistent fonts, misaligned text, etc.)
-   - PDF structure analysis (hidden text, overlays, suspicious modifications)
-   - Template placeholder detection
-   - Financial inconsistency detection

-   1. Visual analysis: Examines document for visual anomalies
+   1. Visual analysis: Examines document for visual anomalies (e.g. missing logo)
-   2. Structural analysis: Examines PDF objects for suspicious elements
+   2. Structural analysis: Examines PDF objects for suspicious elements/objects
-   3. Financial analysis: Flags unexplained discrepancies
+   3. Financial analysis: Flags unexplained discrepancies/potential placeholders
+   4. Transaction analysis: checks for errors or anomolies in transactions on statement

 - **Risk Assessment**
    - Calculates an overall fraud risk score
    - Categorizes risk level (Minimal, Low, Medium, High)
-   - Provides specific risk factors
+   - Provides specific risk breakdown with components (mentioned above)
    - Code returns a summary report in the console and a JSON analysis file (in the directory of the pdf)

 ## Setup

-1. Ensure you're using python 3.12 in your interpreter (this code can also be ran in a venv instead of the base machine to fix the python version easily).
+1. Ensure you're using python 3.12 in your interpreter (this code can also be ran in a venv instead of the base machine to set the python version easily).

 2. Install Python dependencies: use terminal command 'pip install -r requirements.txt'.